GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/thermoPoromechanics/1DCooling/Example.rst

-The pore pressure is fixed to zero and the permeability is set to a negligible value (:math:`10^{-100}` m\ :sup:`2`), so that no fluid flow takes place: the stress evolution is entirely thermo-mechanical, which keeps the interpretation unambiguous.
+The pore pressure is fixed to zero and the permeability is set to a negligible value (:math:`10^{-100}` m\ :sup:`2`), so that no fluid flow takes place: the stress evolution is entirely thermo-mechanical, like in the analytical solution.

 ------------------------------------------------------------------
 Constitutive models